The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 Why it's important: This initial hustle builds your site's foundational authority.
 It tells Google you exist and that other sites vouch for you.
 It's how you get your foot in the door.

 The limitation: It's incredibly time-consuming and doesn't scale well.
 You're constantly chasing the next link, and your growth is directly tied to your outreach efforts.
-It's a solid foundation, but a terrible ceiling.
+It's a solid foundation, but a terrible ceiling for any serious SEO strategy.

 Level 2: The Site Architect (The Intermediate Breakthrough)